N2-Sys/SK-Gradient/README.md

 ## Examples

+We provide reproducible training scripts for all models in our experiments as examples.
+We also provide the download links or download scripts for the datasets in these examples.
-We provide a reproducible example of applying SK-Gradient to CTR prediction tasks.
-We use the DeepFM model provided by [DeepCTR-torch](https://github.com/shenweichen/DeepCTR-Torch) and the Criteo dataset.
-Please refer to our [CTR-Prediction-Example](https://github.com/N2-Sys/SK-Gradient/tree/main/examples) for details.
+Please refer to our [examples](https://github.com/N2-Sys/SK-Gradient/tree/main/examples) for details.